renalreg/mauritius-renaldataregistry/README.md

 2. Create a populated `.env` file in the root of the repository
 3. Run `docker-compose up` (or `docker-compose up -d` to run in the background)

 The application will be running on port 8000, so set up your reverse proxy to redirect requests to that port.
+The reverse proxy should also terminate SSL.
+We suggest using Nginx as it's well documented, widely used, and integrates nicely with SSL management tools like Certbot.

 The docker-compose file is set up to also serve collected static files, so no downstream configuration is required for static files.